sei-protocol/sei-js/README.md

 ## Documentation

 Please check [our documentation](https://docs.seinetwork.io/front-end-development/javascript-tutorial) for notes on how to get up and running.
-The tutorial has examples on how to connect to a Sei wallet, query an RPC endpoint, transfer tokens, IBC transfer, and execute contracts.
+The tutorial has examples on how to connect to a Sei wallet, query an RPC endpoint, transfer tokens, IBC transfer, and interact with contracts.

 ### Examples